Foundation Soil Problems in Omaha, Grand Island, Wichita, Kansas City, Springfield, Denver & Sioux City

 Sticking windows & doors

 As floors become uneven and foundation heave impacts upper levels in your home, doors or windows may stick as their frames shift out of shape and get smaller, becoming hard to use.

 We Confidently Identify Soil Problems & Provide Permanent Foundation Repairs

 Not sure about the condition of the load-bearing soil around your home foundation?
 Let the foundation repair experts at Thrasher Foundation Repair help!
 After identifying any foundation problems, we recommend fast, effective repairs perfectly suited for your unique situation.
-We offer a wide variety of foundation repair solutions to fix damage caused by poor foundation soils in Nebraska, Iowa, and Missouri.
+We offer a wide variety of foundation repair solutions to fix damage caused by poor foundation soils in Nebraska, Iowa, Missouri, Kansas, and Colorado.

 Call us at 1-844-948-3306 or fill out the form below to schedule your free foundation repair consultation.
 We offer our expert foundation inspection and repair services throughout Omaha, Lincoln, Sioux City, Grand Island, Bellevue, Council Bluffs, Norfolk, Fremont, North Platte, Kearney, and in surrounding cities.

 Get a Free EstimateGive us a call at 1-844-948-3306 or complete this form and we'll contact you shortly to schedule a Free Inspection, and you'll get a no-obligation written quote during our initial visit.